Superfoods!

-This half term, we will be learning about lifecycles and thinking about how animals grow and change.
+This half term we will be learning about superheroes and food.

 Literacy Focus: